amancapy/dreambreaker/README.md

 # dreambreaker

-Adaptation of David Ha and Juergen Schmidhuber's [World Models](https://arxiv.org/abs/1803.10122) to a more challenging task of learning expanding game-state domains.
+Adaptation of Ha & Schmidhuber's [World Models](https://arxiv.org/abs/1803.10122) to the more challenging task of learning evolving/expanding game-state domains.